joesan/joesan-me/content/post/mlandai/handling-missing-data.md

 ```

 **Pros**
-Works well with categorical data.
+- Works well with categorical data.
-Simple to implement.
+- Simple to implement.

 **Cons**
-Can introduce bias if the mode is not representative.
+- Can introduce bias if the mode is not representative.
-Less effective for continuous data.
+- Less effective for continuous data.

-4. Constant Imputation
-   Constant imputation replaces missing values with a constant value specified by the user.
+4. **Constant Imputation** - Constant imputation replaces missing values with a constant value specified by the user.

 ```python
 # Initialize the imputer with constant strategy